mcgonigle-web-solutions/bulmla/README.md

 # Release Notes:

-## Version 0.1.1
+## Version 0.1.3
-* Dropdown menu functionality now working.
+* Dropdown menu functionality now working properly for sub menu items.
-* Google Fonts can be added in template manager
+* Google Fonts can now be added via backend template manager for headings.
+* Logo can also be added from backend.
+* Tidied up the code
+* Added aside-left